Logo

 Panthera’s Sabi Sand leopard research

-Despite inhabiting the most widespread range of habitats, leopards are among the most persecuted big cats in the world.
-And while it’s often assumed that their conservation status is secure, illegal killings for their skins and other body parts, retaliatory killings due to human wildlife conflict and poorly regulated and managed trophy hunting severely impact their numbers.
+Despite inhabiting a wide range of habitats, leopards are among the most persecuted big cats globally.
+Although often assumed to have a secure conservation status, illegal killings for their skins and other body parts, retaliatory killings due to human-wildlife conflict, and poorly regulated trophy hunting severely impact their numbers.

-A well-protected environment and sensitive game-viewing practices have ensured an extremely relaxed demeanour in the leopards in the Sabi Sand Reserve.
-The Sabi Sand Leopard Project uses the relaxed nature of these leopards and the depth of experience of the many field guides to convert leopard sightings from photographic safaris into high-quality biological data.
-Here most leopards are viewed at length and are individually identifiable, providing invaluable observations of individuals, their location and behaviours are collected daily.
-These data can then be used to answer ecological, behavioural and management questions and inform conservation at other sites where leopards are under threat.
+The Sabi Sand Nature Reserve is home to one of the highest densities of leopards found anywhere in the world.
+This global conservation success story is underpinned by a long-standing flagship research and monitoring project led by Panthera, making it the best-protected and best-studied leopard population worldwide.
+The well-protected environment and sensitive game-viewing practices have ensured an extremely relaxed demeanour in the leopards.
+The Sabi Sand Leopard Project utilises the extensive experience of field guides to convert leopard sightings from photographic safaris into high-quality biological data.
+Here, leopards are individually identifiable, providing invaluable observations of their locations and behaviours collected daily.
+This data informs ecological, behavioural, and management questions, aiding conservation efforts in areas where leopards are under threat.

 Key Successes

-• This extensive flagship programme continues to lead Research and Management, using this unique long-term, comprehensive data.
+• This extensive flagship programme continues to lead research and management, utilising unique long-term, comprehensive data.

-The Sabi Sand Game Reserve, home to Singita’s founding Lodge, is home to one of the world’s best protected and high-density leopard populations.
+The Sabi Sand Game Reserve, where Singita’s founding lodge was built over 30 years ago, is home to one of the world’s best protected and high-density leopard populations.

 Panthera Partnership Leopard Research